 Then Mr. Palmer demanded, as he had before, that Enron hire an independent investigator.
 This time Enron followed his advice.

-Seventeen years later, Mr. Palmer serves as the US Managing Partner for Brunswick Group, where he offers advice on a range of topics, most notably how to navigate a corporate crisis.
+Almost twenty years later, Mr. Palmer is a Brunswick Partner and Head of the Dallas office, where he offers advice on a range of topics, most notably how to navigate a corporate crisis.
 To that discussion he brings a degree of firsthand experience that he wouldn’t wish upon anyone.
 The son of a Vietnam War Navy attack pilot, Mr. Palmer grew up believing that hardship should be embraced, tackled and internalized, rather than just talked about.
 But the trial he endured as chief Enron spokesman during its spectacular rise and scandalous fall convinced him that Post-Traumatic Stress Disorder is a real affliction.
 Ever since that episode of nausea in the Enron bathroom, his gag reflex has been oversensitive.
 “Before Enron, I could have been a sword swallower.
 Ever since Enron, if I get just a little bit stressed my gag reflex is hypersensitive,” he says.